 Inside the course, I go into detail about how to develop the skills we talked about today, alongside everything you need to know to write and coach effective conditioning programs for anyone who walks through your door.

-The course is opening up for only a few days in September.
-By getting your name on the Insider’s List today, you’ll have the first opportunity to register and you’ll save $200 off the full course price.
+The course is opening up for only a few days each year.
+If you’re not already on the Insider’s List, make sure to sign up today and you’ll have the first opportunity to register and save $200 off the full course price.

 To learn more about this complete self-study system — and to save $200 — join the special Insider’s List below.